dongguanting/FollowRAG/README.md

 ## 🐋 FollowRAG

-We introduce FollowRAG, the first benchmark designed to comprehensively evaluate LLM’s complex instruction-following abilities in RAG tasks.
+FollowRAG is the first benchmark designed to comprehensively evaluate LLM’s complex instruction-following abilities in RAG.